emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 for the Result TLV needs to be generated.
 In this case, IMSK\[j] is set to all zeroes (i.e., IMSK\[j] = MSK = 32 octets of 0x00s).

-Note that using a MSK of all zeroes opens up TEAP to on-path attacks, as discussed below in {#separation-p1-p2}.
+Note that using an MSK of all zeroes opens up TEAP to on-path attacks, as discussed below in {#separation-p1-p2}.
 It is therefore NOT RECOMMENDED to use inner methods which fail to generate an EMSK or MSK.
 These methods should only be used in conjunction with another